Arbnor Muja

-Arbnor Muja (born 29 January 1998) is a Kosovan professional footballer who plays as a left winger for Belgian club Antwerp.
+Arbnor Muja (born 29 November 1998) is a professional footballer who plays as a winger for the Belgian club Sint-Truiden, on loan from Samsunspor.
+Born in Kosovo, he plays for the Albania national team.

 Club career

 Eintracht Braunschweig II

 On 15 August 2018, Muja signed a two-year contract with Oberliga Niedersachsen club Eintracht Braunschweig II.
 Seventeen days later, he made his debut against Arminia Hannover after being named in the starting line-up and scored his side's second goal during a 3–3 home draw.
 One month after debut, he was named as a first team substitute for the first time in the 2018–19 Lower Saxony Cup quarter-finals against SV Drochtersen/Assel.

 Skënderbeu Korçë

 On 31 August 2019, Muja signed a two-year contract with Kategoria Superiore club Skënderbeu Korçë.
-Fourteen days later, he made his debut in a 3–1 away defeat against Tirana after coming on as a substitute at 41st minute in place of injured Gjergji Muzaka.
+Fourteen days later, he made his debut in a 3–1 away defeat against Tirana after coming on as a substitute in the 41st minute in place of injured Gjergji Muzaka.